morganwdavis/freebsd-digitalocean/README.md

 Of course, this also means the droplet requires the old-school network configurations in /etc/rc.conf, just like we had to do back in the day when our beards weren't so gray.
 But the downside of that means every new droplet you create from snapshot images boots up with hard-coded, conflicting network settings, and that's bad.

 To get a droplet to determine its own configuration from the DigitalOcean assigned metadata, we call upon their API to grab all the key settings.
 That's what this script does at boot time, which also means it gets the latest metadata.
-Now you can shutdown a droplet, change its settings (such as moving a Floating IP to or from it), and power it on for proper operation without needing to edit or change anything inside the FreeBSD instance.
+Now you can shutdown a droplet, change its settings, and power it on for proper operation without needing to edit or change anything inside the FreeBSD instance.
 And that's good.